Benitha-1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-cut -d ':' -f 1,6 /etc/passwd | sort: displasys all users and their home directories, sorted by users. find . -empty | rev | cut -d '/' -f 1 | rev:  finds all empty files and directories in the current directory and all sub-directorie. find -type f -name "*.gif" | rev | cut -d "/" -f 1 | cut -d '.' -f 2- | rev | LC_ALL=C sort -f: lists all the files with a .gif extension in the current directory and all its sub-directories.
+cut -d ':' -f 1,6 /etc/passwd | sort: displasys all users and their home directories, sorted by users. find . -empty | rev | cut -d '/' -f 1 | rev:  finds all empty files and directories in the current directory and all sub-directorie. find -type f -name "*.gif" | rev | cut -d "/" -f 1 | cut -d '.' -f 2- | rev | LC_ALL=C sort -f: lists all the files with a .gif extension in the current directory and all its sub-directories. cut -c 1 | paste -s -d '': script that decodes acrostics that use the first letter of each line.